mgifford/drupal-security/src/drupal.rst

 can be removed because officially nobody is maintaining it.
 By definition, unmaintained code is a security problem.

-Tools like `Drop Guard`_ are designed to make this easier for developers to keep track of.
+Services like `Drop Guard`_ are designed to make this easier for developers to keep track of.

 11) The settings.php